neuralmagic/deepsparse/docs/user-guide/deepsparse-docker.md

 limitations under the License.
 -->
 # How to Use DeepSparse With Docker
-Apart from installing DeepSparse with `pip` you can also set it up using [Docker](https://www.docker.com/), enabling you to start using DeepSparse immediately without the need to manualy install all the required dependencies.
+Apart from installing DeepSparse with `pip` you can also set it up using [Docker](https://www.docker.com/), enabling you to start using DeepSparse immediately without the need to manually install all the required dependencies.

 The first step is to pull the `deepsparse` image from the GitHub Container Registry.